jayxrey/jayxrey/README.md

 - 👋 Hi, I’m Jay!
 - 🎓 I recently graduated from Wesleyan University with a Bachelor's in Computer Science
-- 👀 I’m currently looking software engineering and machine learning opportunities
+- 👀 I’m currently looking for full time software engineering and machine learning opportunities
 - 📫 Feel free to reach out to me at jreyes@wesleyan.edu !